Where to See Wildflowers – Near Perth

 Bungendore Park is 498 ha of bushland.
 It carries a mixture of marri and jarrah trees with good areas of banksia and dryandra and some wandoo trees.
 There is a low ground flora with lots of flowers.
 It is a favourite place for bush walkers and bird watchers

-8. Kensington Bushland
+8. Jirdarup (Kensington) Bushland

 9. Star Swamp

 Despite the name, most of this reserve is firm ground.
 It is a large piece of bushland with an extensive network of walking paths.
 The vegetation is an open banksia-eucalypt woodland with an extensive ground flora.
+Friends of Star Swamp Bushland

 10. Hepburn Heights